 Cell cycle modifiers

 These drugs lessen the build-up of harmful waste deposits in the retina by slowing the visual cycle.
-The deposits can interfere with the retina's ability to nourish the eye's light-sensing cells, which is a characteristic of dry AMD.
-Several study medications are in various stages of testing in the United States and abroad, including the oral medication emixustat hydrochloride (SEATTLE Study).
-Investigators are awaiting results of the SEATTLE Study, which was conducted at Casey Eye Institute along with other clinical trial centers.
+The deposits may interfere with the retina's ability to nourish the eye's light-sensing cells, leading to dry AMD.
+Study medications are in various stages of testing in the United States and abroad.

 Casey Eye Institute and other research centers are exploring the use of helpful genes to halt the growth of harmful blood vessels that occurs in wet AMD.
 The gene medication, which is delivered to the retina by a harmless, non-active virus, may provide more long-lasting protection than the current treatment of repeated injections of anti-angiogenic medications.

 Stem cell therapy

-Scientists are studying the use of human stem cells to rescue and replace retinal cells in people with degenerative eye disease.
-The hope is to preserve vision and ultimately restore vision in these patients.
-Early stage investigations are underway that will help determine whether stem cell therapy is safe and effective in the human eye.
+Scientists are studying the use of human stem cells to support, protect and nourish retinal cells in people with degenerative eye disease.
+The hope is to preserve vision and eventually restore vision.
+Investigations are underway to find out if stem cell therapy is safe and effective in the human eye.
+These studies are still in the early stages and it will be some time before stem cell therapy is perfected and available.

 A promising class of biomedicines contains neuroprotective proteins that slow or prevent the degeneration of cells in the retina.
 These experimental therapies are being tested in patients with retinitis pigmentosa (RP) and dry AMD.